docopt/docopt.R/README.md

 Usage
 -----

-docopt uses the description of the commandline interface to parse command line arguments.
+docopt uses the description of the command-line interface to parse command line arguments.